dandel10n/todo-list/README.md

 # todo-list
-I've desided to become a web programmer and it is my study project.
-Here you can find how to start the progect.
+This is my study project.
+Here you can find how to start the project.

 ## How to clone the project